MarcLemaistreESILV/rabitegame/README.md

 Marc Lemaistre 22170166

 ****LICENSE****
-no license, you can use it as you want I don't care
+MIT license, but feel free to use I don't care

 ****GAME FUNCTOIONNING*****
 THis projecte called rabbit game is about trying to make as many rabbit as possible